 So, if you decide against cars, throw on your helmet, get on a bike, and roam around the city!
 You’ll come across beautiful scenery and breathtaking views on your bike ride.
 Nevertheless, you must ensure you know the trails or paths you set out to.
 Otherwise, it won’t be quite a fun experience.

 San Diego Bay, Mission Bay, and Beaches, East County San Diego, and Pacific Coast Highway have a few paths and trails perfect for biking.

 Besides beaches, San Diego has plenty of parks, zoos, and museums to please your senses.
 So break out the walking shoes, get a water bottle or camelback, and start strolling.
 Ensure you are on the right path; you don’t want to forget your way back home.

 For this purpose, you should watch Google Maps on your phone if you’re new to the area.

 See Related: Top Restaurants in San Diego, California

 Exploring San Diego Without a Car: Is It Possible?

 If you don’t have a rental car, know that exploring San Diego without a car is possible.
 The city has great sites that amaze its visitors; it’s just not just the beaches, but a lot more!
 We compiled a list of some of the top places to visit in San Diego without a car.

 South Mission Beach, La Jolla Cave, Ocean Palms, and Mission Beach are some of the most popular beaches in San Diego.
-So no matter where you stay in the city, you’ll have the option to visit a nearby beach, which is a great, free activity.
+So no matter where you stay in the city, you can visit a nearby beach, which is a great, free activity.
 Build sandcastles, play volleyball, or enjoy smores over a bonfire at night with your loved ones.